Lego Pirates of the Caribbean: The Video Game

-Lego Pirates of the Caribbean: The Video Game is a Lego-themed action-adventure video game developed by Traveller's Tales and published by Disney Interactive Studios.
-Released in May 2011, to coincide with the release of Pirates of the Caribbean: On Stranger Tides, the game is based on the Pirates of the Caribbean film series, and its storyline covers the first four films.
-The game is available on the Microsoft Windows, Mac OS X, Nintendo 3DS, Nintendo DS, PlayStation 3, PlayStation Portable, Wii, Xbox 360.
+Lego Pirates of the Caribbean: The Video Game is a 2011 Lego-themed action-adventure video game, based on the Pirates of the Caribbean film series, developed by Traveller's Tales and published by Disney Interactive Studios for Xbox 360, PlayStation 3, PlayStation Portable, Wii, Nintendo DS, Nintendo 3DS, Microsoft Windows, and Mac OS X. The game was released to coincide with the release of Pirates of the Caribbean: On Stranger Tides, and retells the plot of the first four films in the Pirates Of The Caribbean series.

 Gameplay

 Gameplay is similar to previous Lego video games in the series.
 The game uses the same two player drop in drop out co-op mechanics used in all the Lego video games.

 The hub in this game is called The Port.
 From here, players advance through the game, unlock characters and extras, and as players get further through the game, The Port will evolve and get bigger, revealing new areas to unlock and discover new things.
 Like past titles, different characters have different abilities.
 For example, everyone (except characters like Davy Jones who can walk under water) can swim under water, and members of Davy Jones's crew can breathe whilst doing so, Captain Jack Sparrow has the ability to use his compass, which points him to hidden items throughout the level, Will Turner has the ability to throw axes at targets to complete objectives, while female characters such as Elizabeth Swann have the ability to double jump, allowing them to reach higher locations inaccessible to male characters.

 The 3DS version uses the StreetPass feature to activate sword fights.